ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 ---

-# Managing user access with IAM
+# Managing user access with Identity and Access Management
 {: #iam}

 Access to {{site.data.keyword.vmwaresolutions_full}} service instances for the users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 Every user that accesses the {{site.data.keyword.vmwaresolutions_short}} services in your account must be assigned an access policy with an IAM user role defined.

-The access policy determines the actions that the user can perform within the context of the service or the instance that you select.
-The allowable actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that are allowed to be performed on the service.
+The access policy determines the actions that the user can take within the context of the service or the instance that you select.
+The allowable actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that can be applied to the service.
 The actions are then mapped to IAM user roles.

 Policies enable access to be granted at different levels.
 Some of the options include the following accesses: